-- Set IP DSCP Configures the service provided to ingress traffic by setting an IP DSCP value for a matching packet (as specified in rule settings for a class map).
-(Range: 0-63) - ◆ Meter Check this to define the maximum throughput, burst rate, and the action that results from a policy violation. - ◆ Meter Mode Selects one of the following policing methods. - Flow (Police Flow) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate), and the action to take for conforming and non-conforming traffic.
-Policing is based on a token bucket, where bucket depth (that is, the maximum burst before the bucket overflows) is specified by the "burst" field, and the average rate tokens are removed from the bucket is by specified by the "rate" option. - Committed Information Rate (CIR) Committed rate in kilobits per second.
-(Range: 0-1000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)
+- Flow (Police Flow) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate), and the action to take for conforming and non-conforming traffic.
+Policing is based on a token bucket, where bucket depth (that is, the maximum burst before the bucket overflows) is specified by the "burst" field, and the average rate tokens are removed from the bucket is by specified by the "rate" option. - Committed Information Rate (CIR) Rate in kilobits per second.
+(Range: 16-10000000 kbps at a granularity of 64 kbps or maximum port speed, whichever is lower)

-- Committed Burst Size (BC) Committed burst in bytes.
-(Range: 0-16000000 bytes at a granularity of 4k bytes) - The burst size cannot exceed 16 Mbytes. - Conform Specifies that traffic conforming to the maximum committed rate (CIR) and committed burst size (BC) will be transmitted without any change to the DSCP service level. - Transmit Transmits in-conformance traffic without any change to the DSCP service level. - Violate Specifies whether the traffic that exceeds the maximum rate (CIR) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
+Committed Burst Size (BC) - Burst in bytes.
+(Range: 128-8388608 at a granularity of 4k bytes)

+- Conform Specifies that traffic conforming to the maximum rate (CIR) will be transmitted without any change to the DSCP service level. - Transmit Transmits in-conformance traffic without any change to the DSCP service level. - Violate Specifies whether the traffic that exceeds the maximum rate (CIR) will be dropped or the DSCP service level will be reduced. - Set IP DSCP Decreases DSCP priority for out of conformance traffic.
 (Range: 0-63) - Drop Drops out of conformance traffic. - srTCM (Police Meter) Defines the committed information rate (CIR, or maximum throughput), committed burst size (BC, or burst rate) and excess burst size (BE), and the action to take for traffic conforming to the maximum throughput, exceeding the maximum throughput but within the excess burst size, or exceeding the excess burst size.
-In addition to the actions defined by this command to transmit, remark the DSCP service value, or drop a packet, the switch will also mark the two color bits used to set the drop precedence of a packet for Random Early Detection.
+In addition to the actions defined by this command to transmit, remark the DSCP service value, or drop a packet, the switch will also mark the two color bits used to set the drop precedence of a packet.